waittim/waittim.github.io/_posts/2020-11-27-mask-detection.md

 ## What's more?

-Because the existing deployment uses SIMD, etc., it cannot run on Safari temporarily.
-And iOS only supports WebAssembly in Safari, so it cannot be used on the iOS now.
-I am still working on the problem.
-It’s coming.
+Because only Safari supports WebAssembly under the iOS system, and it does not support parallel computing acceleration methods such as SIMD, the speed will be slower than other platforms.

 All in all, it is just a free alternative to the expensive mask detection machine.
 You can buy a tablet for $60 and a floor standing for $20 to get similar functions.
 After this pandemic, these devices can also be used for other purposes.